-Professor Siniša Malešević is a Professor and Head of School of Sociology at the University College Dublin.
-He is also Member of the Royal Irish Academy.
-Previously he was a research fellow in the Institute for International Relations (Zagreb), the Centre for the Study of Nationalism (Prague) and senior lecturer at National University of Ireland, Galway.
-He also held visiting research fellowships in the Institute for Human Sciences (Vienna) and the London School of Economics.
+Siniša Malešević is a Full Professor in the School of Sociology at University College Dublin.
+He is also an elected member of Royal Irish Academy and Academia Europae (the European Academy) and an elected Associated Member of the Academy of Sciences and Arts of Bosnia and Herzegovina.
+Previously he held research and teaching appointments at the Institute for International Relations (Zagreb), the Centre for the Study of Nationalism, CEU (Prague), the National University of Ireland, Galway, the London School of Economics, the Institute for Human Sciences (Vienna) and Université Libre de Bruxelles (Visiting Professor/Eric Remacle Chair in Conflict and Peace Studies).

 Phone: +353 1 (0) 716 8561